 All that means that in practice there is no way to define a `correct' scale.
 On the other hand, there are definitely \underline{poor scale choices}.
 For example, using $1000 \times m_Z$ as a typical scale in the Drell--Yan process will if nothing else lead to logarithms of the size $\log 1000$ whenever a scale logarithm appears.
 These logarithms eventually have to be cancelled to all orders in perturbation theory, inducing unreasonably large higher order corrections.

-When describing jet radiation, we usually introduce a phase-space dependent renormalization scale, evaluating the strong coupling at the transverse momentum of the radiated jet $\alpha_s(\vec{p}_{T,j}^2)$.
-This choice gives the best kinematic distributions for the additional partons because in Section~\ref{sec:qcd_resum_collinear} we have shown that it re-sums large collinear logarithms.
+When describing jet radiation, we usually introduce a phase space dependent renormalization scale, evaluating the strong coupling at the transverse momentum of the radiated jet $\alpha_s(\vec{p}_{T,j}^2)$.
+This choice gives the best kinematic distributions for the additional partons because in Section~\ref{sec:qcd_resum_collinear} we have shown that it resums large collinear logarithms.

-The transverse momentum of a final state particle is one of scale choices allowed by factorization; in addition to poor scale choices there also exist \underline{wrong scale choices}, \ie scale choices violating physical properties we need.
-Factorization or the Kinoshita-Lee-Nauenberg theorem which ensures that soft divergences cancel between real and virtual emission diagrams are such properties we should not violate --- in QED the same property is called the Bloch-Nordsieck cancellation.
-Imagine picking a factorization scale defined by the partonic initial state, for example the partonic center-of-mass energy $s = x_1 x_2 S$.
+The transverse momentum of a final--state particle is one of scale choices allowed by factorization; in addition to poor scale choices there also exist \underline{wrong scale choices}, \ie scale choices violating physical properties we need.
+Factorization or the Kinoshita--Lee--Nauenberg theorem which ensures that soft divergences cancel between real and virtual emission diagrams are such properties we should not violate --- in QED the same property is called the Bloch--Nordsieck cancellation.
+Imagine picking a factorization scale defined by the partonic initial state, for example the partonic center--of--mass energy $s = x_1 x_2 S$.
 We know that this definition is not unique: for any final state it corresponds to the well defined sum of all momenta squared.
 However, virtual and real gluon emission generate different multiplicities in the final state, which means that the two sources of soft divergences only cancel until we multiply each of them with numerically different parton densities.
 Only scales which are uniquely defined in the final state can serve as factorization scales.
 For the Drell--Yan process such a scale could be $m_Z$, or the mass of heavy new-physics states in their production process.
 So while there is no such thing as a correct scale choice, there are more or less smart choices, and there are definitely very poor choices, which usually lead to an unstable perturbative behavior.